clwgh/psionii/README.md

 **Installation**

-The two files required are:
+Required files:
 ```
 LOCK - main program
 LOCK$ - init program (can only be called from LOCK)
 ```

 Type these two programs in, or use the comms link to transfer them from the PC.
 Translate them, and if you wish save them to a pack.
 If you are using a 4-line machine, you can translate the procedures normally or with Xtran, as both will produce valid programs.

 Insert LOCK into the main menu (with the Mode key) so that from then on, the L key can be used to lock up the organiser.